 In a product context, weighted scoring prioritization works as follows.

 Step 1: Compile a list of the features and other initiatives under consideration.

-Step 2: Devise a list of criteria, including both costs and benefits, on which you’ll be scoring each of these initiatives.
+Step 2: Devise a list of criteria.
+This includes both costs and benefits, on which you’ll be scoring each of these initiatives.

-Step 3: Determine the respective weights of each criterion you’ll be using to evaluate your competing initiatives.
+Step 3: Determine the respective weights of each criterion you’ll use to evaluate your competing initiatives.

-For example, let’s say you determine that the benefit “Increase Revenue” should be weighted more heavily in the overall score than the cost “Implementation Effort.”
+- For example, let’s say you determine that the benefit “Increase Revenue” should be weighted significantly in the overall score than the cost “Implementation Effort.”
 Then you will want to assign a greater percentage of the overall score to Increase Revenue.

-Step 4: Assign individual scores for each potential feature or initiative, across all of your cost-and-benefit metrics, and then calculate these overall scores to determine how to rank your list of items.
+Step 4: Assign individual scores for each potential feature or initiative across all of your cost-and-benefit metrics.
+Then calculate these overall scores to determine how to rank your list of items.

-Deciding which product features to work on first, or which initiatives should receive the greatest shares of development resources, can often be a complex and subjective process.
+Allocating the development features to specific product features is a complex process.
 When product managers use weighted scoring prioritization, they can add objectivity to their roadmap decisions.